AoifeHughes/Short-Stories/world/world_info.md

   dimensions.
 These very quickly over-burden the mind
 - e.g., one could make fire from pulling heat from one dimension.
 Thus a simple spell.
-Or, they could create actual fire by pulling heat, oxygen and a fuel source from three separate existances into the current reality and thus produce true fire.
+Or, they could create actual fire by pulling heat, oxygen and a fuel source from three separate existences into the current reality and thus produce true fire.
   - This metaphor aligns well with instrumental strings, each playing their own song which must be in keeping with each other.